Skip to main content

 • Device color scheme preference support (light/dark mode)

-• Connection status indicator with automatic reconnection
+• Connection status indicator with automatic reconnection (30-second countdown timer)

-• Offline queue for commands typed while disconnected
+• Offline queue for commands typed while disconnected (persisted to localStorage, up to 50 commands)

-• Swipe gestures for common actions
+• Swipe gestures (left/right/up/down) for common actions

 Local Access (Same Network)